All CHP properties are governed by Restrictive Covenants. Click tab to learn more.

 Restrictive Covenants apply to all CHP properties

-No subdivision property is exempt from the Covenants.
-It is incumbent upon all potential buyers to conduct due diligence prior to purchase of property within the subdivision.
-Gaps in archival records may not establish a legal exemption from the Covenants.
+Within the 7 Units which received Covenants, no property is exempt.
+The filings can be found in the Bexar County property records and are typically acknowledged by a buyer during the closing process.
+It is incumbent upon a potential buyer to conduct due diligence prior to purchase of property within the subdivision.
+Real estate experts warn that gaps in archival records are not uncommon for older subdivisions, but will not establish a legal exemption from the Covenants.

-Summary of longstanding CHP Restrictive Covenants:
+Examples of longstanding CHP Restrictive Covenants:

 • Most lots are limited to residential use and one single-family home.